Kiekara/portfolio/README.md

 # Romeo Kiekara

 I'm a fourth year student studying Business Information Systems at Tampere University of Applied Sciences.
-My personal strong points are patient nature, fast learning skills and problem solving.
-Along with my logical thinking and mathematic skills, they have helped me greatly in progressing my coding skills.
-I'm interested in backend, frontend and mobile development.

 ## Education